svaarala/duktape/doc/buffers.rst

 Configurable endianness for TypedArray views
 --------------------------------------------

-Change duk_hbufferobject so that it records requested endianness explicitly: host, little, or big endian.
+Change duk_hbufobj so that it records requested endianness explicitly: host, little, or big endian.
 Then use the specified endianness in readfield and writefield internal primitives.

 This should be relatively straightforward to do, and perhaps useful.